 On the Role of Information Structure in Reinforcement Learning for Partially-Observable Sequential Teams and Games

-In a sequential decision-making problem, the information structure is the description of how events in the system occurring at different points in time affect each other.
-Classical models of reinforcement learning (e.g., MDPs, POMDPs, Dec-POMDPs, and POMGs) assume a very simple and highly regular information structure, while more general models like predictive state representations do not explicitly model the information structure.
+In sequential decision-making problems, the information structure describes the causal dependencies between system variables, encompassing the dynamics of the environment and the agents’ actions.
+Classical models of reinforcement learning (e.g., MDPs, POMDPs) assume a restricted and highly regular information structure, while more general models like predictive state representations do not explicitly model the information structure.
 By contrast, real-world sequential decision-making problems typically involve a complex and time-varying interdependence of system variables, requiring a rich and flexible representation of information structure.
-In this paper, we argue for the perspective that explicit representation of information structures is an important component of analyzing and solving reinforcement learning problems.
-We propose novel reinforcement learning models with an explicit representation of information structure, capturing classical models as special cases.
-We show that this leads to a richer analysis of sequential decision-making problems and enables more tailored algorithm design.
-In particular, we characterize the "complexity" of the observable dynamics of any sequential decision-making problem through a graph-theoretic analysis of the DAG representation of its information structure.
-The central quantity in this analysis is the minimal set of variables that d-separates the past observations from future observations.
-Furthermore, through constructing a generalization of predictive state representations, we propose tailored reinforcement learning algorithms and prove that the sample complexity is in part determined by the information structure.
+In this paper, we formalize a novel reinforcement learning model which explicitly represents the information structure.
+We then use this model to carry out an information-structural analysis of the statistical complexity of general sequential decision-making problems, obtaining a characterization via a graph-theoretic quantity of the DAG representation of the information structure.
+We prove an upper bound on the sample complexity of learning a general sequential decision-making problem in terms of its information structure by exhibiting an algorithm achieving the upper bound.
 This recovers known tractability results and gives a novel perspective on reinforcement learning in general sequential decision-making problems, providing a systematic way of identifying new tractable classes of problems.

 ML